monwd/meal_planner/README.md

 ### Description

-Meal planner helps you to decide what to eat for the required period of time.
+Meal planner helps you to decide what to eat for the required period

-### Instruction
-abc